Thebarton Theatre

-The Thebarton Theatre, also known as the Thebbie Theatre or simply Thebbie/Thebby, is an entertainment venue located in the inner-western Adelaide suburb of Torrensville, South Australia.
+The Thebarton Theatre, also known as the Thebby Theatre or simply Thebby/Thebbie, is an entertainment venue located in the inner-western Adelaide suburb of Torrensville, South Australia.
 Built in 1926 as a combined town hall / picture theatre and officially known as Thebarton Town Hall and Municipal Offices, the building was opened in June 1928.
 It was listed on the South Australian Heritage Register on 23 September 1982.

 Its capacity is 2,000 people, with customisable seating, enabling to be arranged from "in the round", or with the seating partially or fully removed to make room for a dance floor.
 It is known as a music venue for both big international names and newly established artists, as well as a range of other types of performance.
 Thebarton Theatre is in partnership with Holden Street Theatres, and houses its office headquarters.